Top Winter Care Tips for Your Pets

 Long-haired or thick-coated dogs tend to be more cold-tolerant but are still at risk in cold weather.
 Short-haired pets feel the cold faster because they have less protection, and pets lower to the ground may become colder faster because their bodies are more likely to encounter snow or ice.

-If you believe that your animal is ill or may have ingested a toxic substance, contact your local veterinarian or the ASPCA Animal Poison Control Center at 1-888-426-4435.
+If you believe that your animal may have ingested a toxic substance, contact your local veterinarian or the ASPCA Animal Poison Control Center at 1-888-426-4435.